-Business is one of the top five priorities set by University of California, San Francisco (UCSF) Chancellor Susan Desmond-Hellmann, MD, MPH, and this means more than just running an efficient operation.
+Business is one of the top five priorities set by UCSF's Strategic Plan for 2014-2015, and this means more than just running an efficient operation.
 It also signifies the importance of keeping the door open to partnering with business and industry.

 Genentech Hall and Koret Quad at UCSF Mission Bay

 Several programs to advance these partnerships are already underway, while new approaches that are compatible with the current economic climate are evolving.
-In the past two years, UCSF has revamped and streamlined its approach to industry partnerships to help move research more quickly and strategically from the laboratory to clinical trials and patient treatment.
+In recent years, UCSF has revamped and streamlined its approach to industry partnerships to help move research more quickly and strategically from the laboratory to clinical trials and patient treatment.

-The changes are primarily through the Industry Contracts Division of the UCSF Office of Sponsored Research, but parallel efforts are ongoing at the California Institute for Quantitative Biosciences (QB3), which is headquartered on the UCSF Mission Bay campus.
+The efforts led by the UCSF Innovation, Technology & Alliances and the UCSF Office of Sponsored Research, but parallel efforts are ongoing at the California Institute for Quantitative Biosciences (QB3), which is headquartered on the UCSF Mission Bay campus.
 And those efforts are echoed in new approaches at the schools of medicine and pharmacy, and at the Clinical and Translational Science Institute.

 At QB3, industry partnerships drive much of the innovation, with the University looking for ways to stimulate business, and business looking to collaborate with scientists and tap the University’s cutting-edge research.